MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09b-Implement_Azure_Container_Instances.md

 ### Task 2: Review the functionality of the Azure Container Instance

-In this task, you will review the deployment of the container instance.
+In this task, you will review the deployment of the Azure Container Instance (ACI) to ensure it is running correctly and accessible.

 1. On the deployment blade, click the **Go to resource** link.